BPC-157 / TB-500

 What testing does Virtus run on Wolverine?

-Every batch of Wolverine is independently tested by ILS Laboratories (ISO/IEC 17025 accredited) across the full QC panel: identity and purity by HPLC and LC-MS, net peptide weight, heavy metals by ICP-MS, bacterial endotoxin, and a rapid sterility screen.
-Purity and net peptide weight are averaged across three vials per batch to confirm conformity.
+Every batch of Wolverine is independently tested by ILS Laboratories (ISO/IEC 17025 accredited) across the full QC panel: purity and quantitation by HPLC, heavy metals by ICP-MS (lead, arsenic, cadmium, chromium, and mercury), bacterial endotoxin by USP <85>, and sterility by PCR.
+Quantitation and identity are confirmed across five vials per batch for conformity (a full QC panel on three, plus two additional vials).
 The Certificate of Analysis reflects the combined-peptide composition.

 How should Wolverine be stored?